BartWaardenburg/leenders-coaching/DEPLOYMENT_FIXES.md

 ## Next Steps

 1. Set up environment variables in Vercel dashboard
-2. Configure GitHub secrets for automated deployment
+2. Test deployment with a small change
-3. Test deployment with a small change
+3. Monitor build and deployment logs
-4. Monitor build and deployment logs
+4. Verify the live site functionality
-5. Verify the live site functionality
+5. Test the contact form functionality in production
-6. Test the contact form functionality in production
+6. Verify Open Graph images are working correctly